darylknight/boilerplate/README.md

 ### Setting up an existing site based on this repository

 -  Clone this repository
+-  Create an empty database for the site
 -  Duplicate the `.env.example` file as `.env`.
 Update the database connection details and change the `ENVIRONMENT` variable to `dev`
 -  Enter a `CP_TRIGGER`.
 This defaults to `control` if left blank
 -  Enter `on` for `SYSTEM_STATUS`